 Asthma is one of the most common diseases in the world, with a rapid increase in the number of sufferers each year.
 The typical symptoms of Asthma are shortness of breath, wheezing, coughing, and tightness in the chest.
 It is a distressing condition with disruption n the normal breathing pattern.
 Pollution is said to be one the major factor in the rise of this condition yet asthma and allergies are 8-10 times more common in developed countries than in the developing world.
-This make the situation baffling while considering the air quality and pollutants, as the rise of these respiratory conditions are worse in those countries that are not or least affected by pollution.
+This makes the situation baffling while considering the air quality and pollutants, as the rise of these respiratory conditions is worse in those countries that are not or least affected by pollution.

 One of the most popular theories about the cause of asthma is the “hygiene hypothesis” which states that over-sanitizing a child’s environment can lead to decreased disease resistance.

-Preventive measures to avoid the triggers:
+Preventive measures to avoid the triggers

 1. Avoid smoking